-Before setting foot on campus, there is often a cost associated with the journey to college: application fees.
-Before picking a college or university, check these best practices to make sure you’re getting the most out of the admissions process.
-After all, it could save you about $50 to $100 per application.
+Before setting foot on campus, there are often application fees.
+Check these best practices to make sure you’re getting the most out of the admissions process and save $50 to $100 per application.

 1. When evaluating which colleges you want to apply to, make a list of institutions that charge application fees.
-This way, you can keep track of colleges and universities that impose fees and whether it’s free to apply online.
+This way, you can keep track of colleges and universities that impose fees and whether it’s free to apply.

-2. Traditional applications — meaning those submitted on paper through the mail — typically carry a fee.
-Virtual applications — meaning those submitted online — sometimes do not.
-Always check to see if you can apply to a college or university online; it could end up saving you money.
+2. Traditional applications, meaning those submitted on paper through the mail, typically carry a fee.
+Virtual applications, meaning those submitted online, sometimes do not.
+Always check to see if you can apply to a college or university online to save money.

 3. According to data from the Integrated Postsecondary Education Data System (IPEDS), the average college application fee was $44 in 2015.
 Stanford University charged the most for admissions applications at $90 among all 1,924 four-year colleges that reported information.

-4. If you must submit a traditional application to a college or university, you’re most likely to pay $25-$75.
+4. If you must submit a traditional application to a college or university, you will most likely pay $25-$75.

 5. If you can’t afford to apply to college, don’t fret.
 Most institutions will waive application fees for students who meet certain financial requirements.

-6. Some schools are doing away with application fees because it could hinder the pool of students who apply.
-Allowing for a free admissions process can help foster a more diverse base of students.
+6. Some schools are doing away with application fees because they hinder the pool of students who apply.
+Allowing a free admissions process can attract more diverse students.